avigewirtz/avigewirtz.github.io-/armlab/background/logging-into-armlab/ssh-protocol.md

-# SSH Protocol

-## What even is a protocol?
+# Secure Shell (SSH)

 Secure Shell (SSH) is a protocol that provides a secure way to access a remote computer.
 It's primarily used to login to a remote computer and execute commands.

+## What even is a protocal?

+## SSH overview

 SSH uses the Client-server model, connecting an SSH client instance with an SSH server.

 1. Establishing a Connection: When you want to connect to another computer (the "remote" computer), you use a software application (an "SSH client") to make that request.
 Your computer is the "local" computer.
 2. Authentication: The remote computer verifies your identity before it opens up a connection.
 This is often done using a username/password combination, although a more secure method is to use a pair of digital keys (one private, one public).